Equity and Title IX Policies and Processes

 The Equity Policy and Process

-The Equity Policy and Process was designed to further Berklee’s goal of inclusion, respect, and equity for all community members and affirms Berklee’s commitment to promote fairness and equity in all aspects of the institution.
-The Equity Policy and Process is intended to broadly address and resolve complaints involving any legally protected characteristic.
+The Equity Policy and Process was designed to further Berklee’s goals of providing all community members with inclusion, respect, fairness, and equity in all aspects of the institution.
+The Equity Policy and Process is intended to broadly address and resolve complaints involving any legally protected characteristics.
 While some sections of this policy focus on sex and gender-based harassment, the Equity Policy applies equally to all forms of harassment based on a protected characteristic.

 Interim Title IX Policy and Process